pailasharmila/pailasharmila/README.md

 ### 🧭 About Me

-I'm a Computer Science undergraduate at **IIIT Senapati, Manipur** (2022–26, CGPA 8.27), currently working as an **AI Intern at Optficial Labs**, where I build voice-first, safety-compliant advisory systems and contribute to research on multimodal medical AI.
+I'm a Computer Science undergraduate at **IIIT Senapati, Manipur** (2022–26, CGPA 8.27), currently working as an **AI Intern at Labs**, where I build voice-first, safety-compliant advisory systems and contribute to research on multimodal medical AI.
 I enjoy working at the intersection of **NLP, multimodal learning, and applied AI systems** — from research pipelines to production-ready APIs.

 ---